Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Find the likely gender of up to 100 names*
+*Infer the likely gender of up to 100 names, detecting automatically the cultural context.*

 > Body parameter